Cryonic7/SPSMachineTools/Development Versions/currentDev/WallpaperChangerV4.1mosaic(v5all)/README.txt

-Wallpaper Changer for SPS systems V7.1
+Wallpaper Changer for SPS systems V7.4

 This script only changes the current wallpaper for the current user, on this PC only, IF YOU LOG INTO ANOTHER MACHINE, YOU WILL HAVE TO RUN
 THIS SCRIPT AGAIN

+ALL DESIRED WALLPAPER IMAGES MUST BE PLACED IN THE \PICTURESLIBRARY\ FOLDER TO BE ABLE TO SELECT THEM WITH THE SCRIPT, OTHERWISE, THE SCRIPT WILL FAIL

 WARNING:
 --------